nomad-coe/nomad/docs/normalizers.md

         system.unit_cell_volume = get_volume(lattice_vectors.magnitude)
 ```

-The parameter `is_representative` will be true for the `representative` system, i.e.
+The parameter `is_representative` will be true for the `representative` systems, i.e.
 the final step in a geometry optimization or other workflow.